 For two decades, El Huarache Azteca has been drawing crowds of hungry fans for their excellent Mexico City-style huaraches.
 They recently underwent a stylish makeover—switching red walls to black and expanded the seating options—but have maintained the magic.
-For the uninitiated, huaraches are a flat, oval of masa that resembles a sandal (which is where the dish gets its name) that is topped with beans, meat or vegetables, Mexican crema, crumbled cotija cheese and cilantro.
+For the uninitiated, huaraches are a flat oval of masa resembling a sandal that’s topped with beans, meat or vegetables, Mexican crema, crumbled cotija cheese and cilantro.
 It’s a beautiful, delicious mess.
 Besides the signature huaraches, we also recommend the quesadillas (particularly those filled with huitlacoche, an earthy corn fungus) and the barbacoa special on weekends.
 Cool off with a refreshing agua fresca made with fresh fruit.